verrazzano/verrazzano/PLATFORM-OPERATOR-README.md

 # verrazzano-platform-operator

-THIS IS A TEMPORARY README WHILE WE COMPLETE THE TRANSITION OF THE VERRAZZANO-PLATFORM-OPERATOR CODE INTO THE VERRAZZANO REPOSITORY
+THIS IS A TEMPORARY README WHILE WE COMPLETE THE TRANSITION OF THE VERRAZZANO-PLATFORM-OPERATOR CODE INTO THE VERRAZZANO REPOSITORY.
+SOME OF THE CONTENT OF THIS FILE WILL BE MOVED TO OPERATOR/README.MD AFTER THE DIRECTORY RESTRUCTURING IS COMPLETED.

 ## Prerequisites
 * kustomize v3.1.0+